 You can spend as little as $54.99 a month for the base subscription with on-demand and ads.
 With all the add ons and premium channels you can end up spending a lot more.

-My ideal Hulu with Live TV package would end up being $50.99 for the Live TV with no ads for on-demand.
-I would need the Enhanced Cloud DVR for $9.99 a month and then I would add on HBO for $14.99.
-That brings the total bill to around $76 a month with the premium channel.
+My ideal Hulu with Live TV package would be Live TV with no ads for on-demand.
+I would need the Enhanced Cloud DVR for $9.99 a month.
+That brings the total bill to around $60.99 a month with the premium channel.

-You could, in theory, spend up to $128.91 before tax if you want all of the add ons and premium channels, but most users won’t need all the options.
+You could, in theory, spend well over $100 before tax if you want all of the add ons and premium channels, but most users won’t need all the options.